-As our organization grows and we have more and more volunteer teams building costumes around the nation, we knew we needed a group of individuals who can help as mentors.
-In 2022, we launched our Professional Build Board.
-The board is made up of seasoned wheelchair costume builders who really help elevate the costume designs to a new level.
+As our organization grows and we have more and more volunteer teams building costumes around the nation, we knew we needed a group of individuals who can help serve as mentors.
+In 2022, we launched our Experienced Build Team.
+The team is made up of seasoned wheelchair costume builders who really help elevate the costume designs to a new level.
 They also develop plans for some of our past costumes to allow new teams ways to start a project.

 Olathe, Kansas